marcoscastro/facebook_profile_photo/README.md

 # Facebook profile photo
-Facebook profile photo - get the picture of the Facebook profile by ID.
+Facebook profile photo: get the picture of the Facebook profile by ID.

 PIL library is required.